NinthDecimal iOS Integration Guide

 Common Testing Questions

 What if I’m not in the US?
-How do I see a Kiip reward?
+How do I see a NinthDecimal reward?

 A null poptart?
 No test reward?
 Some devices work but others don’t!

 If you’re getting a null poptart, don’t worry.
 This means you have correctly saved a moment through the SDK, but we didn’t recognize your device as a test device.
-Try the following techniques:
+Try the following steps:

 - Ensure limited ad tracking is disabled in

-- Ensure you have copied and pasted the Google advertising identifier correctly (with dashes).
+- Ensure you copied and pasted the advertising identifier correctly (with dashes).

 Add the Necessary Frameworks

-Before Kiip can load within your app, you’ll need to verify you can link the following frameworks below.
+If you’re not using Cocoapods, use the following methods to integrate NinthDecimal.
+Before NinthDecimal can load within your app, you’ll need to verify you can link the following frameworks below.

 KiipSDKResources.bundleinto your XCode project.